axelcournac/3C_tutorial/README.md

 We could have also aligned the reads with an iterative alignment procedure like in [hiclib] (https://bitbucket.org/mirnylab/hiclib) ).

 ## Filtering of the data:
+A removal of uncrosslinked events (uncuts, loops...) can be applied at this stage.
-This procedure is optional and might be necessary when you want to
+This procedure is optional and might be necessary when you want to study the structure of chromatin at short scales like several kb.

 ## Session 2: Normalization of the data
-We used the normalization procedure called SCN (presented in http://www.biomedcentral.com/1471-2164/13/436) that we implemented in C.
+We used the normalization procedure called SCN (presented in http://www.biomedcentral.com/1471-2164/13/436).

-This program takes several arguments in input:
-- a file of output of the aligment
-- a file containing the information concerning a biological parameter of the bins used for the analysis, i.e could be the GC content, the reads coverage, the chromosomes distribution that will be used to make random sets with a particular null model.
-- the thresholds [min - max] used for the normalization procedure that will exclude all bins whose norm is outside the ranges.
-It will notably filters poor interacting bins.

-To calculate the bins coverage from a file of output of alignment, we use the C code bins_coverage.c.
-This code takes as input a file that contains coordinates of the bins and an alignment output file.

-To have bins that are enriched with a certain repeat (repeat_masker_2013.dat22 file), we used the C code binnage_distrib.c which calculate the p-value of the null model of distribution (binomial law) associated with every bins.
-The library libRmath must be installed to use R functions in C.
+In the python code.

+It should be noted that this procedure does not conserv the symetry propertie of the matrix.